Growing Your Own Vegetable Garden Starts Indoors In Cold Climates

 Choosing The Right Indoor Lighting

-Garden lighting has been something we’ve changed several times over the years, especially as technology improved.
+Garden lighting has been something we’ve changed several times over the years, especially as technology has improved.

 We’ve learned quite a few things that we’d like to share with those just starting out.

-We’ve written extensively about the choices you can make, but the savings on electricity for LED make it the obvious choice these days.
+We’ve written extensively about the choices you can make, but the savings on electricity with LED make it the obvious choice these days.

 We’ve played around with advanced DIY lights, such as building our own lights from chip-on-board LEDs.
-We found a fairly inexpensive way to get into some pretty high end LED lighting.
+When LED lighting was still insanely expensive years ago, this gave us an inexpensive way to get into some very high end LED lighting.

-These days, though, we really like what are called quantum board LED’s here at Frosty Garden.
+These days, though, we really like what are called quantum board LED systems here at Frosty Garden.
 They are a relatively modern and simple, plug and play solution.

 This is an HLG-100 from Horticultural Lighting Group.
 It covers a 3×3 area very well and is comparable in cost to CFL and other lighting systems.

-Quantum board LED’s provide very powerful indoor grow lighting and very high levels of electrical efficiency.
+Quantum board LED systems provide very powerful indoor grow lighting and very high levels of electrical efficiency.
 It is some of the best “bang per watt” you can get, while also being reasonably friendly on the wallet.

-Quantum board LED’s also come in a variety of sizes, makes and models.
-We personally use the Horticultural Lighting Group’s HLG-100 series and highly recommend them.
+Quantum board LED lights also come in a variety of sizes, makes and models.
+We personally use the Horticultural Lighting Group HLG-100 series and highly recommend them.

 A Growing Space Can Be Very Flexible

-Conceptually, you have the choice of either temporary setups or something a little more permanent.
+Conceptually, there are a number of ways that an appropriate growing space can be put together.
+You have the choice of either temporary setups or something a little more permanent.

 Setting up a couple of tables with a light above it is pretty easy to do.
 For many years, that’s basically how we started our gardens and we still use this technique today!